How Does Regulation Affect the Relation Between Family Control and Reported Cash Flows? Comparative Evidence from India and the United States

 from foreign investors.
 In this paper, we investigate how a

-particular bundle, country-level regulatory design and rm-
+particular bundle, country-level regulatory design and firm-

-level familyownership, has impacted nancialreporting qual-
+level familyownership, has impacted financialreporting qual-

 States (US), where the role played by intergenerational busi-